halide/Halide/python_bindings/README.md

 ### Building

 You can build Halide by using 'make' in the parent directory.
-Next, build the Python bindings with 'make' and run the test suite with 'make test'.
+Next, build the Python bindings:

+    make                % Build
+    make test           % Run unit tests
+    sudo make install   % Install

+If anything fails then use 'sudo make clean' to clean up and try again.

 Usage
 -----